 • The Retirement Management Journal said some individuals may be able safe withdrawing as much as 7 percent during retirement.

 So if the experts can’t agree, what are you supposed to believe?

 Where Did the 4 Percent Rule Come From?

 The 4 percent rule as a retirement safe withdrawal rate was developed in the 1990’s by a certified financial planner from California named William Bengen.
 It was meant to establish a high probability that your money would last for the next 30 years.
-Bengen’s findings became a popular rule of thumb for planners and analysts everywhere to use in helping their clients with retirement planning.
+Bengen’s findings became a popular rule of thumb for planners and analysts everywhere to use in helping their clients with retirement planning and professional tax software.